 6 ways you can finance your home renovation

-If you don’t have the savings available to pay for your home renovation, there are a number of ways you can finance it.
+If you don’t have the money to pay for your home renovation, there are ways you can finance it.

 - Personal Loan

-A personal loan allows you to have cash on hand to pay your tradespeople for the work they’re doing and the materials you need.
-It also gives you the comfort of having cashflow available, should there be unexpected costs that arise during your project.
+A personal loan provides you cash to pay your tradespeople for the work they’re doing and the materials you need.
+It also gives you the comfort of having cash flow available, should there be unexpected costs that arise during your project.
 This offers the option to keep your savings aside for other personal expenses that may come up.

-A personal loan application is based on your credit history rather than the equity available in your home.
-You have more flexibility over how you spend your personal loan, and it is a great solution for newer homeowners who haven’t had the opportunity to build up equity in their home yet.
+A personal loan application considers your credit history rather than the equity available in your home.
+You have more flexibility over how you spend your personal loan.
+It is a great solution for new homeowners who haven’t built up equity in their home yet.
 A personal loan can be a great solution for urgent upgrades and repairs that come up unexpectedly.

 With a personal loan lender like Nectar, approved funds can be in your account within the same day.
-A loan with Nectar also allows you to better manage your cashflow, as you will make regular repayments and know what you need to pay.
-If you find you have more than you need, you can pay it back sooner with no extra charge.
+A Nectar loan also allows you to better manage your cash flow.
+You will make regular repayments and know what you need to repay.
+If you find you have more funds than you need, you can pay it back sooner with no extra charge.

 - Refinance your home loan

-Refinancing your home loan certainly makes sense if you have a larger renovation project planned, and if you have at least 20-30% equity in your home.
-You will want to make sure you can service the larger home loan repayments though, and be mindful that you won’t have much flexibility in how you use the additional funds you receive.
+Refinancing your home loan makes sense if you have a larger renovation project planned.
+You’ll also need to have equity in your home.
+Work with your lender to make sure you can service the larger home loan repayments.
+And be mindful that you won’t have much flexibility in how you use the additional funds you receive.

 - Accessing Government support

-Certain types of home maintenance and repair work can be funded or partially funded by government grants.
-If you currently receive a benefit, pension or NZ Superannuation, you may be able to apply for up to $1,000 in financial support for specific repairs and maintenance.
+Some home maintenance and repairs can be funded by government grants.
+If you receive a WINZ benefit, pension or NZ Superannuation, you could apply for up to $1,000 in financial support for repairs and maintenance.